DavidFirth/blog/docs/_posts/2023-01-05-f93-citations-and-history.md

 [![scholar-screenshot](/blog/assets/media/2023/01/scholar_screenshot.png?w=278)](/blog/assets/media/2023/01/scholar_screenshot.png)

-The graph there indicates that my 1993 paper actually **is** still cited --- Google Scholar shows a steadily increasing annual count, reaching 494 citations in calendar year 2021.
+The graph there indicates that my 1993 paper is still cited --- Google Scholar shows a steadily increasing annual count, reaching 494 citations in calendar year 2021.
 The count shown for 2022 is currently 491 citations, and I suppose that that figure might grow a bit in the early days of 2023 as Google Scholar catches up.
 But it does look as though the growth in citations is slowing down a bit.

 Why does this seem odd?
 Well, I know from interacting with other researchers (at conferences for example) that usage of the method from my 1993 paper is still on the increase, as is the _range_ of research disciplines in which it gets used.
 So the puzzle is: why does the _Google Scholar_ citation count no longer seem to show sustained growth in the method's use?